JosephCBX/GeminiChatBot/README.md

 4. Click create project and then name it what ever you want.
 For the location keep it at No Organization then click create.

-5. Once the project has been created and it has a green check mark next to it, open a new tab and visit <a href="https://aistudio.google.com/" target="_blank"><p>aistudio.google.com</p></a>
+5. Once the project has been created and it has a green check mark next to it, open a new tab and visit https://aistudio.google.com

 6. Click past all of the pop-ups, and accept AI Studio EULA